 Earlier this year, Microsoft announced that it was changing the way customers purchase and manage their licenses through the New Commerce Experience (NCE).

 Many of Microsoft’s products have evolved over the years, resulting in complexity and confusion for customers over the pricing and licensing of products.
-In answer, Microsoft targeted the complexity of these issues and has changed the subscription details and pricing of Azure, Microsoft 365, Windows 365, Dynamics 365, and Power Platform for commercial seat-based offers.
+In answer, Microsoft targeted the complexity of these issues and has changed the subscription details and pricing of Azure, Microsoft 365, Windows 365, Dynamics 365, Power App and other Power Platform for commercial seat-based offers.

 While these subscriptions are going up in price, there are certain things you can do to minimise the increase.